 The paramedical examiner will ask you some health-related questions to help the underwriters get a complete picture of your current health.
 Questions frequently asked during a life insurance health exam include:

-- Your medical history including any health conditions or procedures you have had, medications, or hospitalization
+- Your medical past including any health conditions or procedures you have had, medications, or hospitalization

 - Your family’s medical history

 - Lifestyle habits like smoking, recreational drug use, drinking, and exercise